For All We Know (1970 song)

-"For All We Know" is a soft rock song written for the 1970 film Lovers and Other Strangers, with music by Fred Karlin and lyrics by Robb Wilson (Robb Royer) and Arthur James (Jimmy Griffin).
-Both Royer and Griffin were founding members of the soft rock group Bread.
-It was originally performed, for the film's soundtrack, by Larry Meredith.
+"For All We Know" is a soft rock song written for the 1970 film Lovers and Other Strangers, with music by Fred Karlin and lyrics by Robb Wilson (Robb Royer) and James Arthur Griffin (Jimmy Griffin), both from the American soft rock group Bread.
+It was originally performed, for the film's soundtrack, by Larry Meredith and won the Academy Award for Best Original Song in 1971.

 The best known version of the song is by American pop duo the Carpenters which reached No. 3 on the US Billboard Hot 100 chart and No. 1 on the US Billboard Easy Listening chart in 1971.

 The song was also a hit for Shirley Bassey at the same time in the United Kingdom.
-It has since been covered by various artists including Petula Clark.
+It has since been covered by various artists, including Petula Clark.

-The song became a gold record.
-It won the Academy Award for Best Original Song in 1971.

 The Carpenters version

 Richard Carpenter of Carpenters heard the song during an evening of relaxation at the movies while on tour.
 He decided it would be ideal for the duo.
-It became a hit for them in 1971, reaching No. 3 on the Billboard Hot 100 singles chart and No. 1 for three weeks on the US easy listening chart.
+It became a hit for them in 1971, reaching No. 3 on the Billboard Hot 100 singles chart, spending seven weeks in the Top 10, and No. 1 for three weeks on the US easy listening chart.
+It also became Carpenters' third consecutive top-five single in the Billboard Hot 100.

-When the original song was nominated for an Academy Award, the Carpenters were not allowed to perform it at the ceremony as they had not appeared in a film.
-At their request, the song was performed by British singer Petula Clark.
-(Clark would later perform the song in concert on February 6, 1983, in tribute to Karen Carpenter, who had died two days before.)

 According to Richard, the intro was originally played on guitar.
 They had run into Jose Feliciano in a restaurant, who was a big fan of theirs and wanted to play on one of their records.
 They went into the studio and the intro was devised by Feliciano, using his nylon string acoustic guitar.
 The next day, though, Richard got a phone call from Feliciano's manager, demanding that he be removed from the recording.
 Richard essentially did as requested and replaced Feliciano's guitar intro with that of Earle Dumler's oboe.
 The other instruments heard on the song were recorded by session musicians later known as the Wrecking Crew.

+When the original song was nominated for an Academy Award, the Carpenters were not allowed to perform it at the ceremony because they had not appeared in any film.
+At their request, the song was performed by British singer Petula Clark.

 In 1972, Richard and Karen appeared on Tom Jones's London Bridge Special, where they performed "For All We Know".
-This version was not released to the public until 2000, with the release of The Singles: 1969–1981.
+This version was not released to the public until 2000, with the release of the compilation The Singles: 1969–1981.